 Let people know that you are not just a faceless brand, and your social media pages are not handled by robots.
 Keep interacting with your customers regularly.
 Listen to what they say, respond to their requests and feedback, and try to resolve any problems that they are facing.
 If you are a business, then you might want to entrust some social media savvy employees or a specialist digital marketing agency with this job.

 To avoid the chances of your customers spreading rumours or negative information about you, keep an eye on what they are saying.
 If someone is trying to harm your reputation, then present the correct information to counter such negative publicity.
-There are many Social Media Monitoring Tools that make this process easy.
+Many Social Media Monitoring Tools make this process easy.

 Reputation building is an ongoing process and often requires expert handling.
 Online Reputation Management is the digital marketing service that you will need to build, enhance and protect your brand image in the online space.